Near Petersburg in Grant County, West Virginia — The American South (Appalachia)

 Location.
 38° 58.766′ N, 79° 7.742′ W. Marker is near Petersburg, West Virginia, in Grant County.
 Marker is on U.S. 220 just south of the city line, on the right when traveling south.
 Touch for map.
 Marker is in this post office area: Petersburg WV 26847, United States of America.
 Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-War in Grant County (approx. half a mile away); Petersburg (approx. one mile away); Fort Mulligan (approx. one mile away); Maple Hill Cemetery (approx. 1.4 miles away); A Strategic Location (approx. 1˝ miles away); Civil War Cannons (approx. 1.6 miles away); Winter Quarters Huts (approx. 1.6 miles away); Defending the Fort (approx. 1.6 miles away).
+War in Grant County (approx. half a mile away); The Tannery in Petersburg, WV (approx. one mile away); Petersburg (approx. one mile away); Fort Mulligan (approx. one mile away); Maple Hill Cemetery (approx. A Strategic Location (approx. 1˝ miles away); Civil War Cannons (approx. 1.6 miles away); Winter Quarters Huts (approx. 1.6 miles away).
 Touch for a list and map of all markers in Petersburg.

-Related markers.
-Click here for a list of markers that are related to this marker.
+Related markers. list of markers that are related to this marker.
 These markers are listed in no particular order.